danfuzz/samizdat/doc/language-guide/09-module-system.md

 There are two types which interplay to cause module loading to happen.

-One type is `ModuleLoader`, which gets instantiated with two main pieces of information, (a) a filesystem path to a directory containing module definitions, and (b) a reference to the "next" `ModuleLoader` to use. `ModuleLoader` defines a `moduleLoad` method, which is the thing that looks for a module in its designated directory, and then calls on the "next" loader if that fails.
+One type is `ExternalLoader`, which gets instantiated with two main pieces of information, (a) a filesystem path to a directory containing module definitions, and (b) a reference to the "next" `ExternalLoader` to use. `ExternalLoader` defines a `moduleLoad` method, which is the thing that looks for a module in its designated directory, and then calls on the "next" loader if that fails.
 The recursion bottoms out in a definition of `moduleLoad` on `null`, which always fails.

-The other type is `InternalLoader`, which gets instantiated with two pieces of information, (a) a filesystem path to a directory containing the definition of *one* module, and (b) a reference to the "next" `ModuleLoader` to use.
-When instantiated, `InternalLoader` makes a `ModuleLoader` which points to a `modules` directory under its given filesystem path, and that `ModuleLoader` is the one that's used directly by the intra-module code.
+The other type is `InternalLoader`, which gets instantiated with two pieces of information, (a) a filesystem path to a directory containing the definition of *one* module, and (b) a reference to the "next" `ExternalLoader` to use.
+When instantiated, `InternalLoader` makes a `ExternalLoader` which points to a `modules` directory under its given filesystem path, and that `ExternalLoader` is the one that's used directly by the intra-module code.
 The `InternalLoader`'s filesystem path is used directly for intra-module files.

 The core library is loaded as an `InternalLoader`, as are application modules.